Mariusthvdb/custom-icon-color/CARD-MOD-EXAMPLES.md

-Set an indivual filter on an entity entity_picture
+Set an individual filter on an entity entity_picture
 ```
 entity: person.mariusthvdb
 card_mod: